JIHOO97/FYP/README.md

 In \app\src\main\java\org\tensorflow\lite\examples\detection\tflite\YoloV4Classifier.java, make sure that the variable isTiny is equal to **TRUE**.
 This will allow you to run the most updated and efficient yolo-fastest model.

+### Ripeness Activity
+This file is for finding the ripeness of a fruit.
+It also controls the communication with the server for getting ripeness data back.

+### Detector Activty
+This controls the communication between the model and the camera.

 ### Model used